abak/abak.github.io/resume.md

 #### Software Engineer - March 2015 to Present

 Indeed is the #1 job search engine , serving  more than 180 millions of jobseekers every month.
 As a member of the aggregation team, I am responsible for finding them jobs to apply to.
-Specifically, I develop and improve tools that crawl the web, in order to identify and extract jobs.
+More specifically, I design and implement tools based on Machine Learning and Data Mining that crawl the web, identifying job postings in arbitrary websites.

 *Keywords* : Aggregation - Natural Language Processing - Data Extraction - Machine Learning

 ### [Numscale](http://www.numscale.com)

 #### Freelance Software Engineer - January 2014 to Dec.
 2014

 As the lead software engineer, I was primarily working on the prototyping and development of a sampling profiler based around the perf subsystem of the linux kernel.
 This product is being used both internally by Numscale engineers, and deployed as a [web service](http://analyzer.numscale.com/).
-This prodict provides both low-level insight  on multiple key aspects of the an application behaviour, but also a synthetic, high level report on how to improve the application and what results can be achieved.
+This product provides both low-level insight  on multiple key aspects of the an application behaviour, but also a synthetic, high level report on how to improve the application and what results can be achieved.

 Given my expertise of Image Processing and Computer Vision, I was also involved, as a consultant, in projects requiring those skills.